 As a pet owner, you may already know that nuts are the arch-enemy of dogs.
 Cats aren’t the biggest fans of them either.
 However, felines, unlike dogs, don’t need to be rushed to your local emergency vet practice if they have ingested a piece of a walnut.
-Even so, walnuts can cause discomfort and some unwanted side effects.
+Even so, walnuts can cause discomfort, stomach upset, choking, and some other unwanted side effects.

-So, can cats eat walnuts?
-The answer is no, but let’s explore this topic further to learn more.
+So, can cats eat them?
+The answer is no cats can’t eat walnuts, but let’s explore this topic further to learn more.

 No, Cats Can’t Eat Walnuts!

 There are numerous benefits of humans eating these nuts.
 Eating walnuts has been proven to boost your gut health, aid in weight control, and decrease inflammation.
 Also, they help manage diabetes and lower blood pressure.
 But are these health perks applicable to your feline friend?

-The short answer is no. When felines eat walnuts, their digestive tract may start to hurt.
+The short answer is no. When felines eat walnuts, their digestive health can suffer.
 While cats won’t die after eating walnuts, they may develop an upset stomach.
 Walnuts are packed with fat and are not the kind of food the cat’s digestive tract is used to.

 Humans have much larger stomachs and a different digestive process than our four-legged companions.
 That is why walnuts don’t have such a huge impact on our tummies.
 However, your fluffy friend’s digestive tract is tiny compared to yours and is adapted to digest animal protein.

 Salt and Cats

 Salted walnuts are even more dangerous to cats.
-This is because salt is toxic to cats.
-In fact, the use of this ingredient to induce vomiting is no longer recommended.
-Symptoms of salt poisoning in your cat can include:
+This is because excess salt is toxic to cats.
+In fact, using this ingredient to induce vomiting is strongly discouraged.
+A single walnut is unlikely to cause salt toxicity in cats, but a teaspoon of salt can be potentially dangerous.
+Signs of salt poisoning in your cat can include:

 Treatment for salt poisoning in cats will vary and can include IV fluids, dehydration treatment, electrolyte monitoring, supportive care, and treatment for brain swelling.
-Besides walnuts, other sources of salt inside of your home can include salt lamps, seawater, table salt, rock salt, paintballs, and homemade play dough.
+Besides walnuts, other salt sources inside your home can include salt lamps, seawater, table salt, rock salt, paintballs, and homemade play dough.

 If you think your pet has ingested salt, you should call your vet right away.